All Episodes

 I don't think it stops at all.

-Yeah, I mean I just can't believe some of these people look some are not smart, but some Sarah Silverman isn't stupid, but she's I can't believe she's being so hacky.
+I just can't believe some of these people, look, some are not smart, but some, Tara Silverman isn't stupid, but she's, I can't believe she's being so hacky.

-Which wins for I thought it was going to be the hackiest line of two thousand sixteen.
+Their cold open sketch is Trump doing an apprentice vote, which wins for, I thought it was going to be the hackiest line of 2016.

-There's a certain amount of what do you make of the infighting, the so-called left uh liberal coalition versus the banning coalition in the White House.
+There's a certain amount of—what do you make of the infighting, the so-called left liberal coalition versus the banning coalition in the White House?

-Well, I've no idea whether whether it's true.
+Well, I have no idea whether it's true.

 I tend not to believe the media, the fake news.

-Um but from reading from reading about what the various generals were saying about our interventions, I think I'd like Bannon back on on the Security Council.
+But from reading about what the various generals were saying about our interventions, I think I'd like Bannon back on the Security Council.

-Um and I do think we've we've we've hit our limit on the number of Goldman Sachs employees we need in the Trump White House at this point.
+And I do think we've hit our limit on the number of Goldman Sachs employees we need in the Trump White House at this point.

 In fact, I'd like to see a lot fewer.

-Um ninety-nine percent of Wall Street's donations went to Hillary, and that that remaining one percent did not go to Donald Trump.
+99% of Wall Street's donations went to Hillary, and that remaining 1% did not go to Donald Trump.

 They hysterically opposed this guy.

-So yeah, some of us are a little worried that an awful lot of this administration seems turned over to establishment Republicans on Wall Street.
+So yeah, some of us are a little worried that an awful lot of this administration seems to be turned over to establishment Republicans on Wall Street.

-If he lets other people, you know, change his views, then I think what got him elected, people are gonna be frustrated.
+If he lets other people, you know, change his views, then I think what got him elected, people are going to be frustrated.

 Thanks for being with us.